1st and 2nd Year National Championships at Woodward Academy

 Short version: I will evaluate any type of debate.
 My evaluative strengths are probably in framework and theory debates.
 Warrants should be extended in all speeches, even if it’s dropped.
 Don’t be rude, mean, or offensive.

 Warrants: Fancy rhetoric and big words are not substitutes for warrants.
 Repeating the claim or tag twice also is not a warrant.
 I want to hear the warrant from you as the debater.
-Arguments without warrants are claims, as a result I will not vote on it.
+Arguments without warrants are claims, as a result, I will not vote on it.
+Author names are not warrants.
 However, I will vote on arguments with warrants that are clearly false and essentially nonsense so long as your opponent doesn’t point out the nonsense.
-100% conceded arguments just need a claim and implication extended.

 Framework: I have read a lot of philosophy from Kant to Social Practices so read anything.
 That being said, I will not use my prior knowledge of your framework in my evaluation.
 Hijacks are underutilized in my opinion.
 A combo of theoretical and philosophy warrants are cool, but you should weigh which comes first.